MarkWattsBoomi/TreeView/README.md

 # Data Model

-The component requires a specific type structure which you must generate.
+The component requires a list of items of a specific type structure which you must generate.

 The actual names of the types in flow doesn't matter but the attribute names must be adhered to.